Can My Ex Husband or Wife Claim Money After Divorce?

 - If a financial consent order was applied for and approved by the courts

-When you get divorced, you do not automatically sever financial ties with your ex-husband or wife unless you obtain a financial order from the court.
+When you get divorced, you do not automatically sever financial ties with your ex-husband or wife – unless you obtain a financial order from the court, such as a clean break order.

 Without obtaining a consent order a former spouse can claim money from their ex many years (sometimes even decades) after the divorce.

-Not only can an ex-wife or husband claim a portion of the money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.
+Not only can an ex-wife or husband claim a portion of the money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also claim future earnings or financial windfalls.

 For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after the divorce.